dhoerl/cber/README.md

 Based on the excellent cber project developed by Dariusz Stojaczyk (https://github.com/darsto/cber).
 There were just a few minor issues with his code that were needed to allow multiple OID reading.

 Dariusz Stojaczyk's originl code focused on the BER coding, and he hadn't really hyped how fully-featured his SNMPv1 code was.
-He is doing his project a great disservice but not doing that!
+He is doing his project a great disservice by not doing that!

 With just a few minor changes I was able to adapt it to request a dozen or so OIDs at once!